Wildlife & Animals – Serengeti NP

 Wildlife Highlights

-The Serengeti is famed for its annual wildebeest migration, when some 8 million hooves cross the open plains, as more than 1,500,000 wildebeest, 200,000 zebra and 300,000 Thomson's gazelle join the trek for fresh grazing.
+The Serengeti is famed for its annual wildebeest migration, when some 8 million hooves cross the open plains.
+More than 1,500,000 wildebeest, 200,000 zebra and 300,000 Thomson's gazelle join the trek for fresh grazing grounds.
 Predators follow the migration and sightings of big cats hunting is particularly exciting.
-Spotted hyena, golden and black-backed jackal are never far off either.
+Spotted hyena, golden jackal and black-backed jackal are never far off either.

 Best Time for Wildlife Viewing

 The Serengeti offers amazing wildlife viewing throughout the year.
-June and July are the best months for seeing the migration and a possible crossing of the Grumeti River.
-The more famous river crossings of the Mara River can be witnessed around September in the north of the park.
-February is the best month for the wildebeest calving.
-The dry months from June to October offer the best general wildlife viewing.
+June and July are great months for seeing the migration and a possible crossing of the Grumeti River.
+The more famous river crossings of the Mara River can be witnessed around August and September in the north of the park.
+January to February is the best time for the wildebeest calving.

 Wildlife Rating